string

 split

-Returns an iterator that yields strings resulting from splitting the first string wherever the second string is encountered.
+Returns an iterator that yields strings resulting from splitting the first string wherever the match string is encountered.

 Example